Neural Networks & Deep Learning

 2020-Spring, 2020-Fall, 2021-Fall, 2022-Fall

 This is Dr. Gan Tian.
-She is currently an Associate Professor with the School of Computer Science and Technology, Shandong University.
+She is currently a Professor with the School of Computer Science and Technology, Shandong University.

 Dr. Gan received her B.Sc. from East China Normal University in Jul.
 2010.
 She then came to the School of Computing, National University of Singapore to pursue her PhD degree supervised by Prof. Mohan Kankanhalli from Aug.
 2010 to Aug.
 2015.
 Before coming back to China, She works at REVIVE, Institute for Infocomm Research (I2R), Agency for Science, Technology and Research (A*STAR) from Aug.
 2014 to Sep.
 2016.